LUXURY WATCH DEALERS UNITED KINGDOM

-UK Specialist Watches are an independent rolex watch supplier based in the heart of North Wales, North West of the UK.
+EU Specialist Watches are a prestige watch dealer based Manchester UK.
 We specialise in luxury watches including Rolex, Audemars Piguet, Cartier, IWC, Patek Phillipe and Panerai.
 We will also buy your unworn and pre-owned Rolex watch and other prestige brands including Vintage watches.
 Please view our Stocklist for our current selection of prestige and Rolex watches for sale.
-We have no affiliation with Rolex or any other watch brand.

 You’ve probably heard at some point in your life that watches, particularly Rolex watches offer a great investment opportunity.
 But is there any truth in this old utterance or is it just all wishful thinking?
 If you invest in a Rolex watch will you be wasting your time or having the time of your life?